-Darren continues to play an active role in all aspect of the business in the Rathbone Wine Group
+Darren continues to play an active role in all aspects of the business in the Rathbone Wine Group

 Mount Langi Ghiran Viticulturist and current Chair of Wine Victoria, Damien Sheehan, has an overriding passion for food and wine.
 While he enjoys applying science and intuition when managing vines; it was the romance of the vines that first attracted Damien to the field.
 Graduating in 1991, Damien has been in the industry for over 20 years and has been a part of the Mount Langi Ghiran team since 1996 and becoming General Manager in 2006